 The arch is 90 feet high and looks especially impressive at sunset with the sun behind it.
 You can walk right up to the arch, but beware.
 The National Park Service has posted signs warning visitors that eventually, the arch is going to crumble into the ocean.
 You probably don’t want to be standing on top of it when it does.

 5. Visit a lava-covered road at Alanui Kahiko

-One of the coolest photo opportunities at Hawaii Volcanoes National Park isn’t listed on the park’s brochures or online guides, so listen up!
+One of the coolest things to do at Hawaii Volcanoes National Park isn’t listed on the park’s brochures or online guides, so listen up for an awesome photo opportunity!
 On Chain of Craters Road, a few miles before reaching the petroglyphs, keep an eye open for a side road partially covered by hardened lava.